z0rb/presentations/PITCHME.md

 - Cloud runs core Arrowhead framework systems as containers
 - Also runs database, gateway and gatekeeper systems as containers
-- Runs an extended provider registrator providing humidity and illumination readings
+- Runs an extended provider registrator providing temperature, humidity and illumination readings
 - Tested on RaspberryPi 3B

 +++